-1.01 This section covers the method of pressure cleaning equipment frames in No. 5 crossbar offices.
-It is intended for use with Section 069-703-801 which covers information applicable to all crossbar offices.

-1.02 This section is reissued to add a caution and reference concerning relays and crossbar switches and to make other changes as required.
-This reissue does not affect the Equipment Test List.

-1.03 In compliance with specifications, as outlined by the Occupational Safety and Health Act (OSHA), compressed air for cleaning shall be reduced to less than 30 PSI and then shall be used only with chip guarding and personal protective equipment. ♦To meet this objective when using the KS-14758 or De Vilbiss DG-514-2 duster gun, it should be equipped with a KS-14758 L10 booster nozzle.

-1.04 All cleaning by means of compressed air shall be done at no more than 30 PSI pressure using a 3/32-inch nozzle.

-1.05 The methods outlined apply to all types of switching apparatus covered herein and are intended for use on all equipment frames on which such apparatus is mounted.
+- 1.01 This section covers the method of pressure cleaning equipment frames in No. 3 crossbar offices.
+It is intended for use with Section 069-703-801 which covers information applicable to all crossbar offices. - 1.02 Whenever this section is reissued, the reason for reissue will be listed in this paragraph.
+This section does affect the Equipment Test List. - 1.03 In compliance with specifications, as outlined by the Occupational Safety and Health Act (OSHA), compressed air for cleaning shall be reduced to less than 30 PSI and then shall be used only with chip guarding and personal protective equipment. ▶To meet this objective when using the KS-14758 or De Vilbiss DG-514-2 duster gun, it should be equipped with a KS-14758 L10 booster nozzle.◆ - 1.04 All cleaning by means of compressed air shall be done at no more than 30 PSI pressure using a 3/32-inch nozzle. - 1.05 The methods outlined apply to all types of switching apparatus covered herein and are intended for use on all equipment frames on which such apparatus is mounted.
 The procedures for cleaning perforators and readers are covered in Section 069-370-801.